genterist/openMRS-Security/Capstone/1-2-LoginPageRedirect.md

 + Attack value : %2Fopenmrs-standalone%2Fappui%2Fheader%2Flogout.action%3FsuccessUrl%3Dopenmrs-standalone

 ### Bug Description
 Attackers can redirect logged in users immediately to a logout page upon users' successful logon, creating an illusion that user's credential was not correct.
 The exploit is simple yet can cause a massive confusion as well as effective denial of service.
-In another case, attackers may redirect users to a mallicious page upon login in order to steal session cookies and other important information.
+In another case, attackers may redirect users to a malicious page upon login in order to steal session cookies and other important information.

 ### Business impact